stanoba/MIDI2Neopixel/README.md

 # MIDI2Neopixel - Piano LED Visualizer

-MIDI2Neopixel is simple Piano LED Visualizer based on Arduino pro micro (Leonardo).
+MIDI2Neopixel is simple Piano LED Visualizer based on Arduino pro micro (Leonardo) and LED strip WS2812B (144 LEDs / 1 m).
 It's compatible with [Synthesia](https://www.synthesiagame.com) piano learning software.

 In general, it could be also used with any music software allowing to define MIDI out device (e.g. NI Kontakt).